 My name is Annabel Hughes Aston.
 Home is a corrugated tin box built on a concrete slab thrown under an old Mongongo tree on the Zambezi River escarpment, twenty kilometers upriver from the resplendent Victoria Falls in Zambia.

 The tin box — a deceptive architectural wonder — is the creation of my husband Chris who, in an earlier time on his farm, was forced to build a place in which to live in 20 days.
 Its simplicity and openness allows for unfettered access to the natural world beyond.
 I find it inspirational.
 Mostly.
 There are no doors.
-The corrugated walls are articulated to allow for air to pass through unencumbered.
+The corrugated iron walls are articulated to allow for air to pass through unencumbered.
 And the rain during the wet months.
 And the heat.
 And the bugs.

 I arrived on Chris’s farm in February, 2013.
 From America via England via Zimbabwe.
 Though my work as a journalist-activist took me to London and Washington, D.C., I am African: born in Kenya, educated in Zimbabwe, and now living in Zambia.
 I was away from the African continent for 14 years.
 It feels good to be back.